isomerpages/mlaw-corp/news/announcements/_posts/2011-05-03-Guidance-Note-on-Key-Changes-to-the-Legal-Profession-Act-Effective-from-3-May-2011.md

 9. Previously, a practice trainee could only apply for part-call if he had served at least 4 months of his practice training period.
 Once part-called, he would be able to appear before the courts in limited situations (generally only hearings in chambers and to mention a case or apply for bail before a District Judge or a Magistrate).

 {:start="10"}
 10. The LPA 2011 amends section 32 of the main Act to reduce the minimum period from 4 months to 3 months.
 With this change, a practice trainee may, with effect from 3 May 2011, apply to be part-called after he has served 3 months of his practice training period (new section 32(3) of the main Act).
-A further enhancement to the part-call framework is that once part-called, a practice trainee may appear in court for all types of hearings (new section 32(4) of the main Act) instead of limited types of hearings under the old framework.
+A further enhancement to the part-call framework is that once part-called, a practice trainee may appear in court for <u>all</u> types of hearings (new section 32(4) of the main Act) instead of limited types of hearings under the old framework.

 **New Foreign Practitioner Certificate Scheme**